compliance-365/website/content/case-studies/gov-qld-is18.md

 services: ["IS18 Reporting", "ISO 27001 Gap Assessment", "Essential Eight Uplift", "Control Mapping", "Assurance Roadmap"]
 metrics:
   - "IS18 report delivered in 4 weeks"
-  - "68 controls mapped across ISO 27001 & Essential Eight"
+  - "Full mapping of ISO 27001 & Essential Eight controls"
   - "Evidence collection time reduced by 55%"
   - "Readiness score improved from 48% to 82% in one quarter"
 seo: